Stone Crab Catch Data

 The stone crab fishery is unique in that only the claws of the animal are harvested.
 The drawback of harvesting only the claws is biologists cannot obtain data about the crab population, including crab size, sex ratio or growth rate.
 This information is critical for assessing the status of the Florida stone crab population.
 The Fish and Wildlife Research Institute (FWRI), with funding from the Florida Legislature, is conducting a long-term, trap-based monitoring program to better understand the factors that control annual and local fluctuations in stone crab catch.

-FWRI Crustacean Fisheries staff designated eight locations along the Florida coast as study sites.
+FWRI Crustacean Fisheries staff designated ten locations along the Florida coast as study sites.
 At each location, FWRI researchers select four sites arranged inshore to offshore.
 At each site, they set five standard commercial stone crab traps approximately 100 meters apart in a straight line, resulting in 20 traps sampled at each of the eleven locations.

 2012-2013 Fishing Season

 *All data is preliminary and subject to change - not for analyses or redistribution.